pheanex-test/pylint/docs/index.md

 * [Issue Tracker](https://github.com/PyCQA/pylint/issues?q=is%3Aissue+"too-many-nested-blocks"+OR+"R1702")

 ### [R1703](#R1703) (simplifiable-if-statement)<a name="R1703"></a>
-The if statement can be replaced with %s
+The if statement can be replaced with %s.

 Used when an if statement can be replaced with 'bool(test)'.

 **:x: Incorrect code**